Community Gardening

 If you’re getting fed up (like we are!) of all the rubbish blowing around, you can contact Wigan council for free litter pickers and equipment to do it safely, including gloves, pickers and bags.

-If you let them know what your plans are, by reporting it, or emailing Streetscene, they can also remove the waste afterwards.
 We would also love to hear about your plans and can often pitch in.

 Stop using chemicals